vijinho/f3-boilerplate/README.md

 Layout:

-htdocs - website root
+www - website root

-app - website application lives outside the webroot for security htdocs/index.php is the default file used by .htaccess for routing
+app - website application lives outside the webroot for security www/index.php is the default file used by .htaccess for routing

 logs - logfiles